Understanding the Appraisal Process

 The inspection is where an appraisal starts

-Back at the office, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.
+Back at the office, an appraiser uses two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

 Cost Approach